Cheryl Turner

 Director of Women's Center in Tahoua with L'Association de Femmes du Niger (AFN).
 In association with my Nigerienne counterpart, I taught crafts (sewing, knitting, crotchet, embroidery) and business development to women and girls from the town of Tahoua, as well as child-raising skills such as nutrition, weaning, hygiene and promotion of vaccinations.
 More than 100 women and girls learned skills to improve their livelihoods at the Center.

-Cheryl Turner Skills
+Cheryl Turner education

-Frequently Asked Questions about Cheryl Turner
+Frequently asked questions about Cheryl Turner

 What company does Cheryl Turner work for?

-Cheryl Turner works for Self-Employed
+Cheryl Turner works for Self-employed.

-What is Cheryl Turner's role at the current company?
+What is Cheryl Turner's role at Self-employed?

 What is Cheryl Turner's email address?

-What is Cheryl Turner's direct phone number?
+What is Cheryl Turner's phone number?

 What schools did Cheryl Turner attend?